Mandatory listing of establishments exporting honey, and clarifications on animal products

 Update

-The EU will require non-EU countries to provide a list of all the establishments within that country that are permitted to export honey and apiculture products to the EU.
+The EU requires non-EU countries to provide a list of all the establishments within that country that are permitted to export honey and apiculture products to the EU.
 In addition, this Regulation makes some clarifications to facilitate trade in products of animal origin (fishery products, meat products, highly refined products, and gelatine capsules).

 Impacted Products

-honey, fishery products, meat, highly refined products, gelatine capsules
+Honey, fishery products, meat, highly refined products, gelatine capsules

 What is changing?